AbdelrahmanMohamed54/CreativeProcessingShowcase/README.md

   - **Physics:** Apply physically correct bouncing, current speed, and acceleration to the circle.
   - **Randomization:** Modify acceleration randomly over time, ensuring a challenging yet beatable game.
   - **Graphics:** Utilize extremely simple graphics while showcasing the effective use of variables and control structures.
-  - **Time Commitment:** Aim for 2-3 hours of readings and video, and around 4 hours of programming over a 2-week period.

 ---